CPK Insurance

 • Commercial auto liability minimums in South Dakota are $25,000/$50,000/$25,000, so ambulance operators should verify their auto limits before requesting a quote.

-• South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how an ambulance base, office, or staging location is insured.
+• Most commercial leases in South Dakota require proof of general liability coverage, which can affect how an ambulance base, office, or staging location is insured.

 • Ambulance operators should confirm that hired auto and non-owned auto exposure is addressed if staff use vehicles beyond owned ambulances for business purposes.